The Chicago Ideas website has an improved content management system and responsive platform.

 Table XI Design Director, Zeke Binion, walks through a user flow in the Product Design Workshop with Chicago Ideas.

-To find out what messaging and features would clarify CI’s purpose and spark user engagement, we started with a week-long Product Design Workshop to explore ways CI could stand out as a global platform for ideas.
+To find out what messaging and features would clarify CI’s purpose and spark user engagement, we started with a week-long Google design sprint to explore ways CI could stand out as a global platform for ideas.
 Over the five days, we prototyped solutions and validated them with the influential people CI hopes to reach.
 Together, we determined the three most pressing needs:

 - A total redesign of the site to clarify and highlight the expanded mission of CI